mokarramis/Forum/README.md

 # Forum

-An inplementation of a kind of forum project with some crud operations using Restfull Api in laravel
+An implementation of a kind of forum project with laravel passport and some crud operations using Restfull Api in laravel